-Even in one of the darkest period of history, the Holocaust, people fell in love despite the risks of expressing it.
+Even in one of the darkest periods of history, the Holocaust, people fell in love, despite the risks of expressing it.
 People did not relinquish love, and love even enabled some of them to survive the horror and death around them.

-Since love is perceived to be the essence of life, the end of love can cause some people to wish to end life as well, to sacrifice their life or to kill others for love.
-In The Name of Love, men kill their wives and commit suicide when their wives intend to leave them.
-The French famously refer to orgasm as "la petite morte," or "the little death."
-Once orgasm is reached, it is in a sense the end of the loving experience preceding it, and hence it a little death.
+Since love is perceived to be the essence of life, the end of love can cause some people to wish to end life as well: to sacrifice their life or to kill others for love.
+The book In The Name of Love explores how men kill their wives and commit suicide when their wives intend to leave them.
+The French famously refer to orgasm as "la petite mort," or "the little death."
+Once orgasm is reached, it is in a sense the end of the loving experience preceding it and, hence, a little death.
 Similarly, it was claimed that "All animals are sad after sex."

 The widow's new romantic situation

 Is the human heart large enough to encompass more than one romantic love?
-There is ample evidence that this is possible, both in the diachronic sense of loving one person after another, and in the synchronic sense of having two lovers at the same time.
-Widows' love involves indeed both aspects.
-Their love to two people is more complex given the continuing impact of bereavement, even years after the loss.
-The widow's ongoing relationship and bond to the deceased remains a central aspect in her life.
-She has to cope not merely with the new situation of loving two men at the same time, but also with the shift in the way she has loved her deceased husband: a shirt from a relationship with a person with a physical companion who provides active support and love to one who is no longer alive and cannot be active in her life. (see here).
+There is ample evidence that this is possible, both in the diachronic sense of loving one person after another and in the synchronic sense of having two lovers at the same time.
+Widows' love indeed involves both aspects.
+Their love for two people is more complex given the continuing impact of bereavement, even years after the loss.
+The widow's ongoing relationship and bond to the deceased remains a central aspect of her life.
+She has to cope not merely with the new situation of loving two men at the same time, but also with the shift in the way she has loved her deceased husband: a shift from a relationship with a physical companion who provides active support and love to one who is no longer alive and cannot be active in her life (see here).

 Adapting to a new lover

-The case of a widow's love for a new person is different to that which pertains when a regular love affair occurs after a previous one has ended.
-This is especially so if at the time of the spouse's death, both partners shared a profound love.
+The case of a widow's love for a new person is different from that which pertains when a regular love affair occurs after a previous one has ended.
+This is especially so if, at the time of the spouse's death, both partners shared a profound love.
 In this case, the survivor's love does not die with the spouse's death.

 Consider the following sincere description (which appears on the site Widow's Voice) by Janine, a widow, about her feelings toward her new lover.

 Like other people, a widow yearns for her lover to come back, but unlike others, she knows it is impossible.
-Which position is worse, the widow who knows that her lover cannot come back or the woman who knows that her ex could come back but might not wish to do so?
-The pain and sadness is greater on the widow's side, not merely because of the terminal nature of the loss, but also because of the greater romantic intensity.
-On the other hand, frustration and the ongoing damaging wait is more profound in the case of the living ex-lover.
+Which position is worse: the widow who knows that her lover cannot come back, or the woman who knows that her ex could come back, but might not wish to do so?
+The pain and sadness are greater on the widow's side, not merely because of the terminal nature of the loss, but also because of the greater romantic intensity.
+On the other hand, the frustration and ongoing damaging of waiting are more profound in the case of the living ex-lover.
 The widow is eventually likely to accept her given situation, and this will help her to live more peacefully with her current relationship.